IDIASLab/SparkKG-ML/docs/motifWalks.rst

 Once the graph is ready, you can perform motif walks on it using the `motif_walk` method.
 Motif walks generate paths on the graph starting from specified entities.
 These paths can then be used for various downstream tasks, such as training a Word2Vec model to extract embeddings.

 The `motif_walk` function allows you to specify the depth of the walk, which controls how many steps (or hops) the walk will take from each starting entity.
+It also supports three different walk types: BFS, entity, and predicate walks.

 .. code-block:: python